 The Company is party to two fixed-to-variable interest rate swap agreements for its 4.625% senior notes due 2020 with an aggregate notional amount of \$600.0 and variable interest rates based on one-month LIBOR plus 2.298% to hedge against changes in the fair value of a portion of the Company's long term debt.
 These derivative financial instruments are accounted for as fair value hedges of the senior notes due 2020.
-These interest rate swaps are included in other long term assets and added to the value of the senior notes, with an aggregate fair value of \$4.5 and \$4.1 at March 31, 2018 and December 31, 2017, respectively.
+These interest rate swaps are included in other long-term assets or other long-term liabilities, as applicable, and added to or subtracted from the value of the senior notes, with an aggregate fair value of \$(5.6) and \$4.1 at June 30, 2018 and December 31, 2017, respectively.
 As the specific terms and notional amounts of the derivative financial instruments match those of the fixed-rate debt being hedged, the derivative instruments are assumed to be perfectly effective hedges and accordingly, there is no impact to the Company's consolidated statements of operations.